BSL-Game-Group/BSL-game/README.md

 ## Manual

 ### Frontend
-- Move to Frontend folder
+- Move to the Frontend folder
 - Run in terminal:
   ```bash
   npm install